-David Hutton: Hi.
-I'm David Hutton of Ophthalmology Times.
-We are covering the European Society of Ophthalmology Congress being held in Prague.
-I'm joined today by Dr. Christiana Dinah, who will make a presentation titled "Geographic Atrophy: A Mixed Method Study."
-Thank you so much for joining us.
-Tell us about your presentation.
+David Hutton: I'm David Hutton of Ophthalmology Times.
+We're covering the European Society of Ophthalmology Congress being held in Prague.
+I'm joined today by Dr. Nicholas Volpe, who will make a presentation titled "Optic Neuropathy Versus Maculopathy."
+Thank you so much for joining us today.
+Dr. Volpe, tell us about your presentation.

 Nicholas Volpe, MD: Thanks very much, David and Ophthalmology Times for inviting me to present this little summary video of my talk on maculopathy versus optic neuropathy.
 This has for ages been a very hot topic for ophthalmologists, because there are a group of patients that have unexplained vision loss and relatively normal appearing fundi, that is both the macula and the optic nerve.
 At first glance appears to be healthy.
 And for decades, we would go back and forth – is this an optic nerve problem?
 Is it a macular problem.
 And I would say that, of course, the whole game has been revolutionized by the advent of OCT.
 Which has really given us a much finer anatomic view of what's happening in the retina.